vuejs/vue-eslint-parser/docs/ast.md

     type: "VExpressionContainer"
     expression: Expression | null
     syntaxError: Error | null
+    references: [ Reference ]
 }

+interface Reference {
+    id: Identifier
+    mode: "rw" | "r" | "w"
+}
 ```

 - This is mustaches or directive values.
 - If syntax errors exist, `expression` is `null` and `syntaxError` is an error object.
 Otherwise, `expression` is an [Expression] node and `syntaxError` is `null`.
+- `Reference` is objects but not `Node`.
+Those are external references which are in the expression.

 ## VDirectiveKey